Liamq12/Liam-Monorepo/README.md

   While I can't share details about specific projects at TI, I am familiar with the Pyvisa library and NI's instrument drivers.
 In addition, I have written SCPI code for Keysight and Tektronix equipment including sampling/real-time oscilloscopes, BERTs, VNAs, Thermal forcing units, DMMs, PSUs, etc used to validate pre-release silicon.
 I wrote an example script for measuring the temperature of cells over different C rates and included it in this folder.
   I also added a script I wrote to validate our Formula Society of Automotive Engineers (FSAE) Brake System Plausibility Device (BSPD) vs FSAE Rule IC.4.8.
 # Power Supply
-  This is an adjustable power supply with 8 indicator lights designed for my electric devices class.
+  This is an adjustable power supply with 8 indicator lights made for my electric devices class.
 It features an Analog Devices LDO and is capable of outputting 0-1A at up to 0-12V.
+I mainly focused on the PCB layout.